jmhardison/letsencrypt-edgemax/README.md

   sudo ./install.sh
   ```

-  You'll be prompted a few times for information. these prompts should be fairly self-explanatory.
+  You'll be prompted a few times for information.
+These prompts should be fairly self-explanatory.
 It will then perform all the necessary changes to your router and, after it's done executing, should leave you with a Web GUI that serves a valid Let's Encrypt SSL certificate!

 ## Usage
 ```